collabnix/dockertools/README.md

 # DockerTools - Curated List of Docker Tools

-Dockertools was built with a purpose.
+DockerTools was built with a purpose.
 It is being used by Collabnix Slack community internally to target the most popular tools and technique and coming up with the best practices around these tools.